Bayernatoor/btc_self_custody/src/faqs/bluewallet/blue_faq7.md

 <br>

-**5\.** Highly thought provoking essays, writings and musings can be founnd at <a class="underline text-blue-400" href="https://dergigi.com" target="_blank" rel="noopener noreferrer">dergigi.com</a> created by Gigi.
+**5\.** Highly thought-provoking essays, writings and musings can be found at <a class="underline text-blue-400" href="https://dergigi.com" target="_blank" rel="noopener noreferrer">dergigi.com</a> created by Gigi.

 <br>

-**6\.** Dive deep into bitcoin's history, economics and technology at <a class="underline text-blue-400"  href="https://nakamotoinstitute.org/" target="_blank" rel="noopener noreferrer">Nakamotoinstitute.org</a> created by Michael Goldstein and Pierre Rochard.
+**6\.** Dive deep into Bitcoin's history, economics and technology at <a class="underline text-blue-400"  href="https://nakamotoinstitute.org/" target="_blank" rel="noopener noreferrer">Nakamotoinstitute.org</a> created by Michael Goldstein and Pierre Rochard.

 <br>

 **7\.** One of the longest standing podcasts on all things Bitcoin & freedom tech is <a class="underline text-blue-400" href="https://zap.stream/p/npub10uthwp4ddc9w5adfuv69m8la4enkwma07fymuetmt93htcww6wgs55xdlq" target="_blank" rel="noopener noreferrer">Rabbit Hole Recap</a> hosted by Marty Bent & MATT ODELL.

 <br>

-**8\.** Covering a broad range of technical bitcoin topics including self-custody, the  <a class="underline text-blue-400" href="https://stephanlivera.com/" target="_blank" rel="noopener noreferrer">Stephan Livera podcast</a> is a great listen.
+**8\.** Covering a broad range of technical Bitcoin topics including self-custody, the <a class="underline text-blue-400" href="https://stephanlivera.com/" target="_blank" rel="noopener noreferrer">Stephan Livera podcast</a> is a great listen.
+Especially
+        <a class="underline text-blue-400" href="https://stephanlivera.com/episode/215/" target="_blank" rel="noopener noreferrer">episode 215</a> with Michael Flaxman as it pertains to self-custody.

 <br>

-**9\.** Ready to dive into the technical details of Bitcoin with the people who build it (caution may induce sleep) check out <a class="underline text-blue-400" href="https://bitcoin.review/" target="_blank" rel="noopener noreferrer">Bitcoin.review</a> hosted by NVK from coinkite.
+**9\.** Dive into the technical details of Bitcoin with the people who build it (caution may induce sleep) check out <a class="underline text-blue-400" href="https://bitcoin.review/" target="_blank" rel="noopener noreferrer">Bitcoin.review</a> hosted by NVK.